 More about BPC

-The impact of BPC on group participants at the various sites is being measured using peer-reviewed scales at the beginning and end of the program and at various follow-up points throughout the year.
+The impact of BPC on group participants at the various sites is being measured using surveys at the beginning and end of the program and at various follow-up points throughout the year.
 You will have the opportunity to voluntarily participate in this study when you enroll in a BPC group.
-The study is being conducted by the Skorton Center for Health Initiatives.
+The study is being conducted by the Skorton Center for Health Initiatives and by Dr. Laura Barré in the Division of Nutritional Sciences at Cornell.
 If you have any questions regarding the research, please contact Laura.Barre@cornell.edu.

 For more information: